Azure/az-hop/docs/tutorials/quick_install.md

 ### Task 6: Deploy the resources and install apps

-1. Run the Terraform plan script to validate changes to be executed.
+1. Run the Bicep plan script to validate changes to be executed.
     ```bash
-   ./build.sh -a plan
+   ./build.sh -a plan -l bicep
     ```
-    If no errors have been detected you can proceed to execute the following code to start the deployment.
+    If no errors have been detected you can proceed to execute the following code to start the deployment utilizing Bicep.
     ```bash
-   ./build.sh -a apply
+   ./build.sh -a apply -l bicep
     ```
 2. After the deployment of resources is done, we proceed to create the passwords needed to connect the accounts.
     ```bash